 Wildlife and animal lovers will be thrilled with a variety of remote habitats for up to 9 species of frogs, 160 species of birds and 19 species of reptiles; not to mention Australia’s wallaroos, emus, swap wallabies, kangaroos, dingoes, wombats, echidnas, forest micro bats and gliders.
 If you’re lucky enough, threatened species might be spotted like the bush-trailed rock wallabies, long-nosed potoroos, tiger quolls, powerful owls and glossy black cockatoos.
 On any visit to Nattai you’ll be sure to catch a glimpse and maybe even an Instagrammable moment of these gorgeous creatures in their natural setting.

-The Nattai area is the traditional territory of the Dharawal and Gundangarra Aboriginal peoples.
+The Nattai area offers visitors the opportunity to be immersed in Indigenous Australian heritage as the area is the traditional territory of the Dharawal and Gundangarra Aboriginal peoples.
 The Wollondilly and Burragorang valleys historically form a transition zone between the two.
 The land and waterways, and the plants and animals that live in them, feature in all facets of Aboriginal culture, including recreational, ceremonial, spiritual, and as a main source of food and medicine.
 They are closely associated with the dreaming stories and cultural learning that are still passed on to this day.